kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

 - Carth accosts you
   - *Party: Remove T3, Add Carth when prompted*
   - ***Starts “The Jedi Council”***
-- Carth accosts you again, if he doesn't talk to him anyways: Carth #5
 - Talk to Crattis Yurkal in the alcove on the right

 ```